-Many of your questions regarding coronavirus and boating are answered on this page, which we are regularly updating.
+Many of your questions regarding coronavirus and boating are answered on this page.

-Please remember that all Government guidelines should be followed – this includes; social distancing and regular handwashing, especially before and after using any facility or structure.
+Please remember that all Government guidelines should be followed – this includes social distancing, wearing masks where necessary, and regular handwashing, especially before and after using any facility or structure.

 Below are answers to some of your other most frequently asked questions.
 Jump straight to the section you'd like to read:

 |Support for boaters needing extra help||Contacting the Trust|

 If you are a live-aboard boater or are currently occupying your boat, then essential movement could be:

 From Thursday 5 November to Wednesday 2 December you should not be making short trips or breaks on your boat for leisure purposes, these are classed as non-essential journeys.

 From Thursday 5 November to Wednesday 2 December, our employee-operated locks, bridges and tunnels in England will be open only for emergencies and essential services such as water, pump out or waste.